 Advisory and Committee Approval of the Dissertation

 No draft of the dissertation can be considered a final draft until the advisor (First Reader) has approved it.
-All dissertation committee members must have at least 10 days to read the dissertation before the last date for oral examination as published by the Graduate School.
+All dissertation committee members must have at least 10 days to read the dissertation before the last date for oral examination as published by the Office of Graduate Studies.
 Unanimous approval of the dissertation by four committee members constitutes satisfactory completion of this examination.